Transvaginal Mesh Lawsuits

 Gross v.
 Ethicon

 Linda Gross had Ethicon’s Prolift implanted in 2006 for POP.
-Gross said she couldn’t even sit down because of the pain caused by the device.
+Gross experienced excruciating pain that resulted in anxiety, depression and other complications.
 In February 2013, a New Jersey jury awarded her $3.35 million in compensatory damages and $7.76 million in punitive damages.

-In 2015, an insurance company for a device maker, Caldera Medical Inc., filed a class-action suit against its client over a coverage dispute.
-Federal Insurance Co. took Caldera to court as the company faced 2,184 claims from women who alleged injuries from the products.
+In 2015, an insurance company for the device maker Caldera Medical Inc. filed a class-action suit against its client over a coverage dispute.
+Caldera faced 2,184 claims from women who alleged injuries from the products when Federal Insurance Co. took the company to court.

-In 2016, the companies set aside a settlement fund of $11.75 million for these claimants.
-On March 3, 2017, U.S. District Judge Stephen Wilson approved the settlement, which had grown to $12.25 million.
+On March 3, 2017, U.S. District Judge Stephen Wilson approved the settlement in the amount of $12.25 million.
 “The settlement is made in good faith; and is fair, reasonable, adequate, and consistent with due process,” Wilson wrote in his order.

 The case is Federal Insurance Company v.
 Caldera Medical, Inc. and the case number is 2:15-CV-00393.
-The deadline to submit a claim was May 2, 2016.
+While the deadline to submit a class action claim was May 2, 2016, you may still be able to file an individual claim.
+Contact a transvaginal mesh lawyer to learn more about your options.

 Please seek the advice of a medical professional before making health care decisions.